Digital Consoles in Live Sound Reinforcement Systems

 It is a mixer in which mixing and sound processing are carried out in the digital domain.
 Analogue audio from the mixer's microphone preamplifiers is converted by analogue-to-digital converters (ADCs) into digital format.
 Signals are processed and combined by computer functions rather than by discrete electronic components, then converted back into analogue audio by digital-to-analogue converters (DACs) at the mixer's outputs.

 Most of the latest digital mixers not only provide all the functions offered by their analogue predecessors, but also include banks of effects and processing that exceed the most comprehensively-equipped analogue offboard-rack.
 Channel functions commonly include four-band fully-parametric EQ (often with a choice of peaking or shelving on the uppermost and lowest bands), gating, compression, and multiple effects.
 In addition, there will usually be a generous provision of auxiliary sends (frequently with a 31-band graphic equaliser and/or multi-band parametric equaliser on all mixes and outputs).
-Most also include motorised faders (so everything, including fader positions, can be recalled at the touch of a button), and all but the least expensive makes and models include - or at least allow for - a digital multicore and stage-box, so attaching the multicore to the mixer is via a single connection, and a 40+12 50-metre cable is little bigger than a domestic 50-metre 230V extension reel.
+Most also include motorised faders (so everything, including fader positions, can be recalled at the touch of a button), and all but the least expensive makes and models include - or at least allow for - a digital ‘multicore’ and stage-box (placing ADC and DAC conversion at the stage box), so attaching the multicore to the mixer is via a single connection, and a 40+12 50-metre cable is little bigger than a domestic 50-metre 230V extension reel.

 One principal facility that digital mixers offer and analogue mixers do not is the ability to store and recall settings.
 This allows you to store anything that you do repeatedly (for example, EQ-ing a Shure SM58) and recall it accurately and quickly.
 It also allows you to store and recall multiple settings (for example, console settings for an entire band), enabling, among other things, sound-checking and saving the settings for four bands, then recalling each band's settings for their performance.
 Digital mixers also offer considerable processing power (like compression and gating on every single channel) without the cost and weight of an equivalent offboard rack.
 Most also allow remote operation (so you can EQ the monitors from the stage with an i-Pad), and nearly all provide digital as well as analogue outputs (so you can take a digital - often multi-channel - recording, or connect directly to an amplifier with a digital input).